baaastijn/dbt-postgresql-metabase-workshop/mkdocs/docs/part4transform.md

 ## Exercise 2: remove suspicious accounts

-Our Data team is convinced that we need to remove all emails ending with **@facebook.com**, because 100% of the time it's fraudulous accounts.
+Our Data team is convinced that we need to remove all emails ending with **@facebook.com**, because 100% of the time it's fraudulent accounts.

 The goal here is to skip some irrelevant data that are ingested regularly.
 They also told us that they are investigating, but other emails system will have to be banned in the future.